sebasgarciag/Frontend-CEDAIN-App/README.md

 - Express.js
 - MySQL

-This repository contains the front-end code for the [Inventory Management mobile] application.
+This repository contains the front-end code for the Inventory Management mobile application.
 The front end is built using React Native and is responsible for the user interface and client-side functionality of the application.

+Here is a link to the [`backend repo`](https://github.com/sebasgarciag/Backend-CEDAIN-App)

 # Expo Router Example